 Both warehousing services are serious about their security.
 In addition to Redshift’s database security measures and compliance certifications list, the service includes extra security features such as sign-in credentials, access management through identity, cluster security groups, cluster encryption, Amazon Virtual Private Cloud (VPC), SSL connections, and load data encryption.

 Snowflake also offers a bundle of high-level security features including site access controlled through an IP, account and user authentication using multi-factor authentication (MFA), controlled object security, automatically encrypted data security, and security validations that fall in line with several compliance laws.

 As for maintenance, Redshift doesn’t allow you to start new data warehouses without copying previous ones.
 That means you’ll have to assess the same cluster continuously while looking for available resources.
 With Snowflake, computation and storage are separate, which makes it much easier to create new data warehouses of varying sizes.
 This is perhaps where Snowflake has the upper hand over Redshift.

 Which Cloud-Based Data Warehouse Is Best for You?

-Your choice between Snowflake and AWS Redshift should be based entirely on the specific demands of your business, your resources, and your funding.
+Your choice between Snowflake’s data warehouse and AWS Redshift’s data warehouse should be based entirely on the specific demands of your business, your resources, and your funding.
 As we’ve mentioned, if you’re already working with AWS and your workloads are ranging into the billions, then Redshift would be most suitable for your needs.
 But if you are looking for speed to move an on-prem data warehouse into the cloud Snowflake might be the right solution, also to consider is that Snowflake can be deployed in AWS if that is the cloud service you prefer using.

 Regardless of which data warehouse service you choose, Sphere Partners is a snowflake developer and has assembled a global team of business and technology consultants, engineers, and solutions creators.

 Contact us today to speak with one of our on-demand teams to help solve your organization’s technological challenges so you can improve your productivity and maximize your growth.
 We can help you decide which cloud-based data warehouse is best for your business, whether it is Snowflake or AWS redshift.